dell/csm-docs/content/docs/installation/helm/unity.md

 *Before you begin*

  * You must have the downloaded files, including the Helm chart from the source [git repository](https://github.com/dell/csi-unity) with the command ```git clone https://github.com/dell/csi-unity.git```, ready for this procedure.
- * In the top-level dell-csi-helm-installer directory, there should be two scripts, *csi-install.sh* and *csi-uninstall.sh*.
+ * In the top-level dell-csi-helm-installer directory, there should be two scripts, `csi-install.sh` and `csi-uninstall.sh`.
- * Ensure "unity" namespace exists in Kubernetes cluster.
+ * Ensure _unity_ namespace exists in Kubernetes cluster.
 Use the `kubectl create namespace unity` command to create the namespace if the namespace is not present.

 Procedure

 1. Collect information from the Unity Systems like Unique ArrayId, IP address, username, and password.
-Make a note of the value for these parameters as they must be entered in the secret.json or secret.yaml and myvalues.yaml file.
+Make a note of the value for these parameters as they must be entered in the `secret.json` or `secret.yaml` and `myvalues.yaml` file.

     **Note**:
-      * ArrayId corrsponds to the serial number of Unity array.
+      * ArrayId corresponds to the serial number of Unity array.
       * Unity Array username must have role as Storage Administrator to be able to perform CRUD operations.

-2. Copy the helm/csi-unity/values.yaml into a file named myvalues.yaml in the same directory of csi-install.sh, to customize settings for installation.
+2. Copy the `helm/csi-unity/values.yaml` into a file named `myvalues.yaml` in the same directory of `csi-install.sh`, to customize settings for installation.

-3. Edit myvalues.yaml to set the following parameters for your installation:
+3. Edit `myvalues.yaml` to set the following parameters for your installation:

     The following table lists the primary configurable parameters of the Unity driver chart and their default values.
 More detailed information can be found in the [`values.yaml`](https://github.com/dell/csi-unity/blob/master/helm/csi-unity/values.yaml) file in this repository.